-- All schools participating in the National School Lunch and/or Breakfast Program are required to serve free and reduced price meals to students of families whom, based on a current meal application, have an income that is at or below the current eligibility income scale for free and reduced price meals. - A new application must be filled out every year. - Applications may be completed on-line at APPLYFORLunch.com - Applications are sent home with all students on the first day of school. - Applications are available throughout the entire school year at all district and school offices. - Return only ONE application per family.
-It is best to return the application to your youngest child's school. - Incomplete, illegible, or incorrect applications cannot be processed.
+- All schools participating in the National School Lunch and/or Breakfast Program are required to serve free and reduced-price meals to students of families whom, based on a current meal application, have an income that is at or below the current eligibility income scale for free and reduced-price meals. - A new application must be filled out every year. - Applications may be completed on-line at myschoolapps.com. - Applications are sent home with all students on the first day of school. - Applications are available throughout the entire school year at all district and school offices. - Return only ONE application per family.
+It is best to return the application to your youngest child's school.